dhax/go-base/README.md

 /auth/refresh | POST | | Authorization: "Bearer refresh_token" | refresh JWTs
 /auth/logout | POST | | Authorizaiton: "Bearer refresh_token" | logout from this device

+### Example API
-Besides /auth/* the API provides to main routes /api/* and /admin/* to distinguish between application and administration features.
+Besides /auth/* the API provides two main routes /api/* and /admin/*, as an example to separate application and administration context.
 The latter requires to be logged in as administrator by providing the respective JWT in Authorization Header.

-Check [routes.md](routes.md) file for an overview of the provided API routes.
+Check [routes.md](routes.md) for a generated overview of the provided API routes.

 ### Client API Access and CORS
-The server is configured to serve a Progressive Web App (PWA) client from it's "public" folder. this is where you put the contents of your client's build "dist" folder into.
+The server is configured to serve a Progressive Web App (PWA) client from *./public* folder (this repo only serves an example index.html, see below for a demo PWA client to put here).
 In this case enabling CORS is not required, because the client is served from the same host as the api.

-If you want to access the api from a client that is serverd from a different host, including e.g. a development live reloading server, you must enable CORS on the server first by setting an environment variable ENABLE_CORS=true for the server to acceept api connections from clients serverd by other hosts.
+If you want to access the api from a client that is serverd from a different host, including e.g. a development live reloading server with below demo client, you must enable CORS on the server first by setting environment variable *ENABLE_CORS=true* on the server to allow api connections from clients serverd by other hosts.

 #### Demo client application
 For demonstration of the login and account management features this API serves a demo [Vue.js](https://vuejs.org) PWA.
 The client's source code can be found [here](https://github.com/dhax/go-base-vue).
+Build and put it into the api's *./public* folder, or use the live development server (requires CORS enabled).

-If no valid email smtp settings are provided by environment variables, emails will be print to stdout showing the login token.
+Outgoing emails containing the login token will be print to stdout if no valid email smtp settings are provided by environment variables (see table below).
+If *EMAIL_SMTP_HOST* is set but the host can not be reached the application will exit immediately at start.

 Use one of the following bootstrapped users for login:
 - admin@boot.io (has access to admin panel)
 - user@boot.io